-So, looking at Photo 1, it shows a young man in his late twenties or early thirties (What do you think ?
-I am pretty useless at this).
+Above, we find a record of Arthur Edwin’s ‘arrival’, and looking at Photo 1, it shows a young man in his late twenties or early thirties (What do you think ? ).
 Arthur Edwin was born in late 1885, dating this photo to 1905ish to 1920ish !

-As I hope you can see, this photo was taken by Gibson Brothers of King Street, Nottingham.
+The photo above (2a) was taken by Gibson Brothers of King Street, Nottingham.
 There is an excellent website on Derbyshire Photographers, which also includes some in neighbouring Nottinghamshire, compiled by Brett Payne.
 (Photographers and Photographic Studios in Derbyshire)

 Within it, there is section on the Gibson family, photographers of Derby and Nottingham, who traded in the towns in the 1880s onwards, one of their trade addresses being King Street, Nottingham.
 However the family business name is usually shown as G.Gibson & Son(s) … Gervase (1839-1929) was the patriarch … and not as ‘Gibson Bros.’

 The site gives much more detail on this family business, with examples of its work, which might help to date the above photo.